Kurt Erdmann: Work

-Kurt Erdmann was the fourth in a succession of directors of the Museum of Islamic Art, now the Pergamon Museum, Berlin.
-Established by Wilhelm von Bode, whose work was continued by Friedrich Sarre and Ernst Kühnel, they were the protagonists of the "Berlin School" of the History of Islamic Art.
-This scientific school developed the "terminus ante quem" dating method, based on reproductions of Oriental carpets in Renaissance painting.
+Kurt Erdmann followed in the footsteps of Wilhelm von Bode, Friedrich Sarre and Ernst Kühnel as the fourth director of the Museum of Islamic Art in Berlin and a leading representative of the Berlin School of Islamic Art History.
+The school developed the "terminus ante quem" dating method based on reproductions of Oriental carpets in Renaissance painting.

 Erdmann was the first to describe the "four social layers" of carpet production (nomadic, village, town and court manufacture).
-He recognized the traditions of village and nomad carpet designs as a distinct artistic tradition on its own, and described the process of stylization by which, over time, elaborate manufactory designs and patterns were integrated into the village and nomadic weaving traditions.
-Until Erdmann published his studies, art historians influenced by the nineteenth century "Vienna School" around Alois Riegl used to understand the process of pattern migration from court and town to village and nomad as a degeneration.
+He recognised the traditions of village and nomad carpet designs as a distinct artistic tradition on its own, and described the process of stylization by which, over time, elaborate manufactory designs and patterns were integrated into the village and nomadic weaving traditions.
+Until Erdmann published his studies, art historians influenced by Alois Riegl's nineteenth-century Vienna School used to understand the process of pattern migration from court and town to village and nomad as a degeneration.
 Consequently, art historians focused more on the elaborate manufactory rug designs, which they saw as the most authentic.
 Erdmann was among the first to draw attention to the village, tribal, and nomadic rugs as a distinct and genuine form of artistic expression.

 Erdmann also established the structural analysis as a means to determine the historical framework of rug weaving traditions within the Islamic world.
 The replacement of floral and foliate ornaments by geometrical designs, and the substitution of the earlier "infinite repeat" by large, centered compositions of ornaments, occurring during the turn between the fifteenth and sixteenth century was first described by Erdmann, and termed the "pattern", or "carpet design revolution".

 While oriental rugs and Sasanian art were his two main fields of interest, Erdmann also worked on a variety of other subjects, including Achaemenid art, and Turkish roadside inn architecture.
 His work at the Berlin museum resulted in publications on groups and single works of pre-Islamic and Islamic art, including detailed descriptions of acquisitions made by the Berlin Museum.
-Erdmanns books are still cited by present-time textbooks on oriental rugs.
+Erdmann's books are still cited by present-time textbooks on oriental rugs.